MarkAdell/my_articles/README.md

 I don't want to dive into more language-specific details as it is not the purpose of this article.
 The takeaway is, **enforce immutability when you can, otherwise, do your best following the practice of not mutating data entities**.

-It's worth mentioning that for many programming languages, there are either internal or external libraries that provide immutable data structures and utilities to achieve immutability.
+For many programming languages, there are either internal or external libraries that provide immutable data structures and utilities to achieve immutability.
 Some examples are:
 - [immutable](https://www.npmjs.com/package/immutable) for JavaScript.
 - [pyrsistent](https://pypi.org/project/pyrsistent/) for Python.
 - [eclipse-collections](https://github.com/eclipse/eclipse-collections) for Java.